hindmasj/my-nifi-cluster/README.md

 ### One Off Commands

 You can run one-off Kafka commands by using the ``docker compose run <service> <...>`` command, which spins up a separate container using the same image but running the command.
-This however is quite slow as you need to spin up the container for each single command.
+This however can be quite slow as you need to spin up the container for each single command.

+After a while these containers accumulate, which you can see with ``docker compose ps -a``.
+If this becomes a problem then tidy them up with ``docker container prune``.

 #### Start a Client Console